Welcome Balloon Pants: The Denim Trend That'll Convince You To Give Up Skinny Jeans

 It’s been a difficult year for skinny jeans lovers.
 In February, TikTok, Gen Z’s go-to platform, declared the It denim trend of the ‘00s “uncool” alongside side-parts and the laugh-cry emoji.
-Since then, it has left many millenials wondering, “What do I wear now?”
-Our suggestion: balloon jeans, also known as bubble and barrel pants.
-They’re loose, like the straight-leg styles that Gen Z approves of, but also boast a millenial-approved high-waist and tighter ankle hem.
+Since then, it has left many millennials wondering, “What do I wear now?”
+Our suggestion: balloon jeans, also known as bubble and barrel trousers.
+They’re loose, like the straight-leg styles that Gen Z approves of, but also boast a millennial-approved high-waist and tighter ankle hem.

 Advertisement